hyperledger/iroha-2-docs/src/guide/appendix/running-iroha-on-bare-metal.md

 ## Pre-requisites

 Having read most of the appendix, you are now prepared to start Iroha in a more advanced mode.
-What we are going to do is replicate the set up that we have in the `docker compose`, except we don’t go through the intermediary of containers, and run Iroha directly.
+What we are going to do is replicate the set up that we have in `docker compose`, except we won't go through an intermediary of containers, and instead run Iroha directly.
 Running iroha on bare metal involves manipulating files and/or environment variables.
-What follows is an attempt to run Iroha on bare metal, using either of two methods.
+What follows is an attempt to run Iroha on bare metal using either of two methods.
 We shall first focus on the file-based approach, as it is the easiest to get right.
 We shall then show you how to do the same using environment variables, which can offer a better user experience if done right, but is more error-prone, particularly for exotic systems.
 First of all, we should note that we have only built the Iroha client so far.
 To build the peer software you should run

 ```kotlin